 Diane is an attorney, teacher, and activist.
 After earning her law degree from Georgetown University in Washington, DC, she worked for The International Law Firm of Fulbright & Jaworski at their Los Angeles office and administered an Innovative Demonstration Grant from the US Department of Justice.
 She currently practices at The Law Center of New York and is a Visiting Professor at the Center for International Legal Studies.
 Diane joined Education for Global Peace in 2016 as Project Director for Classroom Connect.

 Paula is a lecturer at the University of California, Irvine.
 As an anthropologist she teaches courses in conflict resolution and civic and community engagement in the School of Social Sciences and Division of Undergraduate Education.
 She directs the Minor in Conflict Resolution, the Minor in Civic and Community Engagement, the Mediation Certificate Program, and Gang Intervention Certificate Program.
-Paula is also co-founder and co-director of UCI’s Center for Citizen Peacebuilding, co-founder and co-director of Education for Global Peace, co-founder and faculty advisor of UCI’s Olive Tree Initiative.
+Paula is also co-founder and co-director of UCI’s Center for Citizen Peacebuilding, co-director of Education for Global Peace, co-founder and faculty advisor of UCI’s Olive Tree Initiative.
 Most recently she co-founded and is a faculty advisor of UCI’s Students for Global Peacebuilding.
 Paula has over two decades of experience facilitating dialogues and joint projects between communities divided by wars in the South Caucasus.
 This long and difficult work of helping communities rebuild even minimal trust after bloody conflicts has taught her how crucial it is to prevent such wars.
 Thus she is dedicating the rest of her life to promoting peace education everywhere for a safer and healthier world.

 Nadeem is the President of Peace Education Welfare Organization (PEWO) in Karachi, Pakistan.
 PEWO provides support to schools that have declared a commitment to creating and maintaining a culture of peace.
 PEWO has over 100 member schools in Pakistan.
 Students, teachers and community members work together to ensure that everyone feels safe, respected and valued.
 Nadeem is an inspiring human rights defender, an amazing peace promoter, and has done a huge amount of very valuable peace work in schools throughout his country.
 Nadeem is convinced that the power of education is the most important avenue to save the youth and to addressing Pakistan’s many issues.